tinymce/tinymce-docs/plugins/template.md

 });
 ```

+## Live example

+This example shows how the template plugin can be used to insert custom templates with pre-defined markup and values.

+{% include live-demo.html id="template" tab="js" %}

 ## Configuration Options

 These settings affect the execution of the `template` plugin.
 Predefined templates for items such as created dates and modified dates can be set here.